MicrosoftDocs/well-architected/well-architected/resiliency/business-metrics.md

 ### Consider cost and complexity

 Everything else being equal, higher availability is better.
 But as you strive for more nines, the cost and complexity grow.
 An uptime of `99.99%` translates to about five minutes of total downtime per month.
 Is it worth the extra complexity and cost to reach five nines?
-The answer depends on the business requirements.
+The answer depends on your business requirements.

 Here are some other considerations when defining an SLA: